ngi-indi/module-bias-manager/README.md

 #### 3. View the results:
 - The script will print whether the sentence contains bias.
 - An explanation will be provided in the terminal.

+### Using the Docker container

+#### 1. Build the Docker image:
+Run the following command to build the Docker image:

+    docker build -t flask-app .

+This will create a Docker image named ```flask-app```.

+#### 2. Run the Docker container:
+Once the image is built, you can run it using the following command

+    docker run -p 5000:5000 flask-app

+This command maps port 5000 on your local machine to port 5000 inside the container, allowing you to access the Flask app at http://localhost:5000.

 ## Contributing